Altos Blueberry Mint: Alcoholic Ice Pops

 Cocktails to Accompany Our Margarita Ice Pops

-Our Prickly Pear Margarita is made with prickly pear puree, tequila, triple sec, syrup and lime juice.
-It’s sweet, tart and refreshing.
+Our Prickly Pear Margarita blends prickly pear puree with tequila, triple sec, syrup, and fresh lime juice for a cocktail that is sweet, tart, and vibrant.

-The Blood Orange Margarita is made with blood orange juice, tequila, simple syrup and lime juice.
-We top it with a salted rim and candied grapefruit zest.
+The Blood Orange Margarita offers a brighter citrus profile, combining blood orange juice, tequila, simple syrup, and lime juice, then finishing with a salted rim and candied grapefruit zest for extra character.

 What makes Altos Tequila different from other tequilas?